note to self: use your `drush8` alias rather than `drush` - Backup your website files - Backup your Drupal/website configuration files ads.txt .htaccess robots.txt sites/default/settings.php composer.json - Backup your database - Clear the cache drush cr - Put your site in maintenance mode drush sse

-The process of updating a Drupal 8 website has changed dramatically recently (March-April, 2018), so I deleted the older content on this page and replaced it with the content below.
+The process of updating a Drupal 8 website changed dramatically back in March-April, 2018, so I deleted the older content on this page and replaced it with the content below.

 As of April, 2018 you now need to use Composer along with Drush to update your website.
 Here are my very brief notes on how to do this: